Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Introduction

-As applications, we consider Pauli channel learning and the Pauli expectation value learning of a given quantum state, focusing on the asymptotic regime $\epsilon \to 0$.
-In both cases, our general upper and lower bounds recover previously established exponential-to-polynomial separations, while providing a substantially simpler and unified derivation based solely on the structure of the inverse Fisher information matrix.
+As applications, we consider the learning of Pauli eigenvalues of a given Pauli channel and the learning of Pauli expectation values of a given quantum state, focusing on the asymptotic regime $\epsilon \to 0$.
 First, based on the general upper and lower bounds established above, we analyze the task of learning the Pauli eigenvalues of a given Pauli channel.
-We show that the use of entanglement reduces the sample complexity from exponential to polynomial in the number of qubits which is the same result studied in Refs. \cite{entanglement-PhysRevA.105.032435, entanglement-PhysRevLett.132.180805}.
-Specifically, we identify the origin of the exponential sample complexity in the absence of entanglement.
+We show that the use of entanglement reduces the sample complexity from exponential to polynomial in the number of qubits, a result originally established in Refs.~\cite{entanglement-PhysRevA.105.032435, entanglement-PhysRevLett.132.180805} using different proof techniques from our FIM approach.
+Notably, we identify the origin of the exponential sample complexity in the absence of entanglement.
 A quantum probe must satisfy the purity constraint, which confines its Bloch vector to lie within the Bloch sphere.
-Crucially, because of this geometric constraint, along certain parameter directions the allowable Bloch vector components are necessarily very small.
+Crucially, because of this constraint, along certain parameter directions the allowable Bloch vector components are necessarily exponentially small.
 Consequently, the corresponding diagonal elements of the inverse Fisher information matrix grow exponentially with the number of qubits, which directly results in exponential sample complexity.
-Second, we inspect the task of learning the Pauli expectation values.
-We show that access to quantum memory reduces the sample complexity from exponential to polynomial in the number of qubits, recovering the result of Ref.~\cite{memory-PhysRevLett.126.190505}.
+The necessity of exponential sample complexity for entanglement free Pauli eigenvalue learning was originally established in Refs.~\cite{entanglement-PhysRevA.105.032435, entanglement-PhysRevLett.132.180805, entanglement-kim2025}; our analysis complements these results by providing an FIM-based explanation of its statistical origin.
+Second, we analyze the task of learning Pauli expectation values.
+We show that access to quantum memory reduces the sample complexity from exponential to polynomial in the number of qubits, a result originally established in Ref.~\cite{memory-PhysRevLett.126.190505} using a different proof techniques from our FIM approach.
 We further clarify the origin of the exponential cost in the absence of quantum memory.
 The optimal measurement for estimating the expectation value of a given Pauli operator is a projective measurement in its eigenbasis.
 However, distinct Pauli operators generally do not commute, and therefore their respective optimal measurements are mutually incompatible.
-This measurement incompatibility necessarily induces an exponential growth in the relevant diagonal elements of the inverse Fisher information matrix, which in turn implies exponential sample complexity.
+This measurement incompatibility necessarily induces exponential growth in the relevant diagonal elements of the inverse Fisher information matrix, which in turn implies exponential sample complexity.
+Lastly, we emphasize that Ref.~\cite{memory-chen2024optimal} also related these sample-complexity limitations to the commutation structure of Pauli observables using information-theoretic techniques.
+Our analysis complements this characterization by showing how the associated measurement incompatibility leads to exponentially large diagonal entries of the inverse Fisher information matrix.